Woynert/aboutlife/IDEAS.md

 * (overlay) Terminal on it's own tab, so that the user has a big area to work with.
 It's always and ideal scenario if the task can be done on the terminal.
     * The user could continue their work session inside and outside aboutlife's overlay, using terminal multiplexer tools like tmux, screen, tywm.
     * For users that prefer grafical tiling window managers instead of terminal multiplexers a special application/compatibility/translator/state tool could be developed for that use case.
+* (overlay) (terminals) Dialog to specify a tmux session and instantly switch all terminals to that session, each terminal should show a different tmux's window.
+* (overlay) Put something visually attractive in the tomato break screen, so that you don't look away and ignore the action buttons.
+    * I was thinking about a picture a thinking roman statue.

+* (sticky) "Discrete" option, in this option the sticky it's only show 3 seconds every minute.
+So to not disable it entirely.